 Ways to Cut Back

-- Track how many drinks you have during the week on a small card in your wallet or on your calendar, or on your smartphone.
+- Track how many drinks you have during the week on a small card in your wallet, on your calendar, or on your phone.

-- Know how much alcohol is in a standard drink.
-One standard drink is a 12-ounce can of bottle of beer, a 5-ounce glass of wine, a wine cooler, or 1 cocktail or shot of hard liquor.
+- Know how much alcohol is in a standard drink -- a 12 ounces (oz), or 355 milliliters (mL) can or bottle of beer, a 5 oz (148 mL) of wine, a wine cooler, 1 cocktail, or 1 shot of hard liquor.

 When you are drinking:

 - Pace yourself.
-Have no more than one alcoholic drink each hour.
-Sip on water, soda, or juice in between drinks with alcohol.
+Have no more than 1 alcoholic drink per hour.
+Sip on water, soda, or juice in between alcoholic drinks.

-- Eat some food before drinking and between drinks.
+- Eat something before drinking and in between drinks.

 To control how much you drink:

-- Stay away from people or places that make you drink when you do not want to drink, or do not want to drink more than you should.
+- Stay away from people or places that influence you to drink when you do not want to drink, or tempt you to drink more than you should.

 - Plan other activities that do not involve drinking for days when you have the urge to drink.